imthatalex/formsubmit-react-contact-form/README.md

 - A FormSubmit.co account

 ## Use
-1. Download or Clone this repo
+1. Clone or download the repository
 2. Import the